Entering Australia during COVID-19 in 2021

 What Does The Future Of Australian Migration Hold?

 Darren Chatt, a licensed migration agent for over 17 years, provides insight into what he thinks the future of Australian visa applications could entail.
 “Australia has long relied on overseas migrants to sustain and grow their economy; filling skill shortages and contributing to the tax system.
 Despite the temporary downturn in migration, I expect this to recover once the Australian border reopens.
-Australia will be looking for highly skilled people to help in the recovery of their economy post-COVID, so it is a good time to enquire about visas and new job opportunities.”
+Australia will be looking for highly skilled people to help in the recovery of their economy post-COVID, so it is a good time to inquire about visas and new job opportunities.”

 As lockdown continues to ease in Australia, the spotlight is very much on how Australia will rebuild its economy post-COVID.
 The Government has already announced numerous stimulus packages and brought forward construction projects to create jobs.
 Furthermore, the Australian Government has revealed a national ‘Technology Investment Roadmap’ to spur economic activity in the aftermath of Covid-19.